kjedmeade/JPACRUDProject/README.md

 Eclipse
 Atom

-Database:
+* Database:

-The database used is a simple collection of flowers.
-Information like name, family, number of species, type (perennial/annual), etc. are included for each flower.
+The database used is collection of data on flowers.
+Information like name, family, number of species, type (perennial/annual), etc. are provided.

-User interaction:
+* User interaction:
-The first page the user intracts with in the homepage that gived the user the option either explore currrent flowers in the database or add a new flower.
+The first page the user interacts with is the homepage.
+On this page the user can explore current flowers found in the database or add new flowers to the database.

-if the suer chooses to "Get info" on a flower, they are reditrecte to newer page where database ifnomation is provided for the flower choses.
-On that page the user is also gve tn the options to delete or edit a the flower.
+If the user chooses to "Get info" on a flower, they are redirected to a new page where database information is provided for the flower chosen.
+On this page, the user is also given the the option to delete or edit the flower described.

-if the user enters inforaion to freate a neaw flower follwoing submissen of the fomrm. the are redirecte da page that displays the ifnormation they just entered.
+The user can enter information to create a new flower.
+Following submission of this information, the user is  redirected to a page that displays the new data just entered.

-A range of technologies were used for this proejct.
-The main classes included an entity class for flowers in the databae, a flower controller, a range of .jsp files, a DAO and DAO Implemented.
+A range of technologies were used in this project.
+The main classes/interfaces included an entity class for flowers in the database, a flower controller, a range of .jsp files, a DAO class, and a DAO interface.
+MySQLWorkBench was used to create the flower database.

-Lesson learned:
+## Lesson learned:
 I learned about how to enter information into a database using MySQLWorkBench.
-It was important that types of variables matched infromaton foudn int eh actural entity in the project. i also learned a bit more aboout how entity managers work and their role in managign database info.
+It was important that variables types in MySQLWorkBench matched variable types found in the actual entity class of the project.
+I also learned a bit more about how entity managers work and their role in managing databases.